-Concept sheets may be submitted online at
+Concept sheets must be submitted online at

-https://hms.az1.qualtrics.com/jfe/form/SV\3CyZOKOuiEvnCx7 or by email to the CC (see Appendix 8: Research Concept Sheet).
-Once a concept sheet is submitted, the CC forwards the concept sheet to the PRC for review.
+https://hms.az1.qualtrics.com/jfe/form/SV_3CyZOKOuiEvnCx7 (see Appendix 8: Research Concept Sheet).
+Once a concept sheet is submitted, the DMCC forwards the concept sheet to the PRC for review.
 The PRC reviews all concept sheets within 2 weeks of submission.
-The CC notifies submitters of approval at the end of the review period, including any feedback received from the PRC.
+The DMCC notifies submitters of approval at the end of the review period, including any feedback received from the PRC.